benjithorpe/hilo/README.md

-# Python Practice Projects
+# Python Practice

-scripts from books and tutorial concepts
+scripts from books and tutorial